 Fansipan Mountain or Phan Xi Păng in Vietnamese is the place that shouldn’t be missed when visiting Sapa, the famous town in northern Vietnam.
 Find a detailed guide on how to get to Fansipan from Sapa, Fansipan peak rail system, Fansipan cable car ticket prices and attractions that sit high on the top of the mountain.

 In the past, the only option to get to the summit of the mountain was by trekking and it could take 2-3 days to make all the way to the top.
-But nowadays, thanks to the Sunworld Fansipan Legend cable car system, tourists can easily take a cable car and enjoy a 15-20 minutes ride to the top of Fansipan.
+But nowadays, thanks to the Sun World Fansipan Legend cable car system, tourists can easily take a cable car and enjoy a 15-20 minutes ride to the top of Fansipan mountain.

-Fansipan Mountain is the highest mountain in Vietnam and Indochina peninsula, located in the Hoang Lien Son mountain range.
+Fansipan Mountain is the highest peak in Vietnam and Indochina peninsula, located in the Hoang Lien Son mountain range.
 The mountain is located about 9 kilometers southwest of Sapa.

 Fansipan Mountain Trekking

 Trekking to the top of Fansipan Mountain is still a good way to conquer the Fansipan Peak for many travelers, especially those who love adventures and challenges.
 This mountain path tests strength and endurance very well.
 Trekking to the top may take from 1 day to 3 days, depending on the chosen route.
 During the trip, you will meet other travelers and locals, encounter various plants and wildlife such as birds, monkeys, chamois in the midst of lush forests, and will get a chance to stay in a simple cabin or tent on the mountain.
 This is an amazing experience of a lifetime that you cannot find anywhere else.